 Taken as a group, Washburn provides ample data in its filing (and publishes in appropriate locations available to the public) data and information on campus crime, athletic participation and financial aid, equity and athletics, satisfactory academic progress, and attendance policies.
 It does note that in 2013 it entered into a consortial agreement with six community colleges and technical colleges, which was approved by HLC.
 But that that agreement was dissolved in 2016.

-Additional monitoring, if any:

-None

-d Information for Students and the Public
+Required Information for Students and the Public